 It’s great to see that you’re taking steps to protect your customers’ credit card data.
 Breaches and hacks this past year involving SolarWinds, Nintendo and the U.S. Small Business Administration are good reminders of just how vulnerable our data can be.

 But in your industry, you do need to store some data somewhere.
-Fortunately, you don’t need to hunt very far or a solution.
+Fortunately, you don’t need to hunt very far for a solution.
 It sounds as if you are using a private service of some sort to store the data.
 If that’s the case, before looking for another outside service, I’d inquire with your merchant processor.

 Many of those companies offer their own solutions to store customers’ card data.
 The advantage of going this route is you know the solution will be one that works well with your merchant processing system.

 Even if you go this route, don’t assume it is secure.
 Ask if your payment terminal encryption is done via a point-to-point encryption solution.
 The solution your provider uses should be on the PCI SSC’s list of validated products and solutions.

 Industry requirements for storing customer data